 site:.edu inurl:”wp-admin” +login

-By using these searches, you can locate blogs with .Edu or .Gov extensions, allowing you to gain extra authority for your links.
+By using these searches, you can locate blogs with .edu or .gov extensions, allowing you to gain extra authority for your links.

 A Word on Spam

-Since commenting was originally such a great way to get easy links, many “black hat” SEO experts began creating programs which would comment on blogs for them.
+Since commenting was originally such a great way to get easy links, many “black hat” SEO experts began creating programs that would comment on blogs for them.
 This way, they could spam thousands of blogs and get links from all of them.
 This results in highly inflated search engine rankings, but, of course, it came at a cost.

 Bloggers quickly realized the vast majority of comments on their blogs added nothing to the original post.
 In fact, spam comments discourage visitors from posting their own comments since they’ll likely get lost in a sea of spam.
 As a result of this, spam detection software has been added to almost all blogs on the internet and precautions have been taken to ensure spam doesn’t make it through.

-Most bloggers know about the blog commenting and SEO, so when they see a website linked in their comments, they red flags go off immediately inside their heads.
+Most bloggers know about blog commenting and SEO, so when they see a website linked in their comments, the red flags go off immediately inside their heads.
 Since it is now 2015 and blog commenting has been around for quite some time, the odds of finding a blogger who isn’t wary of spam is incredibly low.

 What does this mean for us as internet marketers?
 Well, blog comments are still effective, we just need to make sure they get through spam filters and attract targeted traffic to our websites at the same time.
-We do this by building relationships and adding value with our blog posts.
+We do this by building relationships and adding value to our blog posts.